Dai-z/Traffic/readme.md

 ![1528353914552](pics/1528353914552.png)

-you can also use qt creator or other ide(such as VisualStudio, just remember to use cmake).
+you can also use qt creator or other ide(such as VisualStudio). you will also need to add bin path of qt into enviroment variable and set some other things. so.....you'd better use LINUX!

 ## Install&Buid
 open terminal, cd to /path/to/repository